-It provides a cash grant of up to $3,000 as an incentive to qualifying CEA policyholders to retrofit their houses.
+CEA BB provides a cash grant of up to $3,000 as an incentive to qualifying CEA policyholders to retrofit their houses.
 CEA developed this program to help homeowners reduce the risk of damage to their older house during an earthquake with a “code-compliant” brace and bolt retrofit.
-As part of the program, once the retrofit is complete, policyholders will qualify for a 20-percent discount on their CEA earthquake insurance premium.
+As part of the program, once the retrofit is complete, policyholders may qualify for up to a 25 percent discount on their CEA earthquake insurance premium.

-CEA BB is in its initial pilot-program phase.
-It is modeled after a CEA retrofit program currently operating successfully in more than 18 California cities.
+CEA BB is modeled after a CEA retrofit program currently operating successfully in more than 70 California cities.